Fast evaluation of Riemann theta functions in any dimension: A uniform quasi-linear algorithm

 \subsection{Lowering the dimension}

-In this subsection, we focus on step~\eqref{step:ql-init} of \cref{algo:ql}: we count the number of recursive calls, explain how precisions are managed, and analyze its complexity besides the recursive calls themselves.
+In this subsection, we focus on step~\eqref{step:ql-init} of \cref{algo:ql}: we count the number of recursive calls, explain how precisions are managed, and analyze its complexity (not including the recursive calls themselves).
 Analogous results will hold for step~\eqref{step:ql-nothing} in the case $h=0$.
 We keep notation from~§\ref{subsec:dupl}, especially~\eqref{eq:split-matrix}.

 \begin{prop} When using step~\eqref{step:ql-init} of \cref{algo:ql} to compute $\thetatilde_{a,0}(2^hx,2^h\tau)$ for some fixed~$a\in\{0,1\}^g$ and~$x\in \{0,t,2t,z+t,z+2t\}$ to shifted absolute precision~$N' = N + h\Delta$ for some~$\Delta\geq 0$, the following facts hold. \begin{enumerate} \item In step~(\ref{step:ql-init}.b), let~$S''$ be the set of vectors~$n''\in \Z^{g-d}+\tfrac{a''}{2}$ to consider.
 Then